Taking care of your health and maintaining a healthy lifestyle and habits will lower your risk of a stroke and possibly keep the condition at bay.

 After having a stroke or a transient ischaemic stroke (TIA), your risk of having another stroke or TIA becomes higher.

-About four in 10 people who have had a stroke will suffer another stroke within the next 10 years.
-Poor control of stroke factors that put you at higher risk may further increase your chance of having another stroke.
+1 in 5 people who have had a stroke will suffer another stroke in 5 years.
+Poor control of risk factors will increase your chance of having another stroke.

 It is important to control your risk of the first and subsequent strokes by: